metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 - `enabled` (Boolean) Enabled defines if the archival is enabled for the cluster.
 - `history` (Attributes) History is the default config for the history archival. (see [below for nested schema](#nestedatt--spec--archival--history))
-- `provider` (Attributes) Provider defines the archival provider for the cluster.The same provider is used for both history and visibility,but some config can be changed using spec.archival.[history|visibility].config. (see [below for nested schema](#nestedatt--spec--archival--provider))
+- `provider` (Attributes) Provider defines the archival provider for the cluster.
+The same provider is used for both history and visibility, but some config can be changed using spec.archival.[history|visibility].config. (see [below for nested schema](#nestedatt--spec--archival--provider))
 - `visibility` (Attributes) Visibility is the default config for visibility archival. (see [below for nested schema](#nestedatt--spec--archival--visibility))

 <a id="nestedatt--spec--archival--history"></a>